 Raymond James Believes Phreesia (PHR) Still Has Room to Grow

-Raymond James analyst John Ransom maintained a Buy rating on Phreesia (PHR) today.
+In a report issued on June 29, John Ransom from Raymond James maintained a Buy rating on Phreesia (PHR).
 The company’s shares closed last Wednesday at $33.05, close to its 52-week high of $34.85.

-Phreesia has an analyst consensus of Moderate Buy, with a price target consensus of $34.25.
+Phreesia has an analyst consensus of Moderate Buy, with a price target consensus of $34.00, a 5.3% upside from current levels.
+In a report issued on June 25, KeyBanc also maintained a Buy rating on the stock with a $37.00 price target.

 See today’s analyst top recommended stocks >>